I wrote about Liverpool’s win at Palace on SB Nation

 With only Aaron Ramsey of the aforementioned group still under contract after May, it is time for Arsenal to reflect and reassess.
 In terms of reflection, three F.A Cups, not one title challenge and failure to win a knock out tie in Europe can only be looked upon as a disappointment.
 However, to actually recede after dropping out of the top four is nothing short of distinct failure.

 Looking forward, the future doesn’t appear any brighter for the club.
 A second successive season with no Champion’s League could be catastrophic for the club.
 They quite simply look like the sixth best side in the division.
 Their only two players who would likely start for the sides above them look increasingly likely to leave on a free this summer.
 To compound their worries, the sides above them look increasingly well set.
 Guardiola is taking City to new heights, United are spending relentlessly and Chelsea are always there or thereabouts.
-With Liverpool looking ever improving under Klopp and Pochettino turning a balanced Spurs core in to one of the league’s most impressive, the path to a top four finish has never looked more difficult for Arsenal.
+With Liverpool ever improving under Klopp and Pochettino turning a balanced Spurs core in to one of the league’s most impressive, the path to a top four finish has never looked more difficult for Arsenal.
 Take away the carrot of Champion’s League football and it looks unlikely the club will have a realistic shot at convincing players of Ozil & Sanchez’ quality to replace them.
 Even if they themselves resign, the team looks sixth best as it is?

 So what lies ahead for Arsenal?
 It took hitting on a top five world player to break Liverpool’s Champions League drought.
 Manchester United spent their way back in to Europe.
 That tactic has never been Arsenal’s way.
 It is questionable whether it will even be an option for them, few clubs marketing teams can weather a storm like dropping out of the top four as Manchester United did.

 To decide what path to take, Arenal must take stock of their assets.
-They currently have an ageing goalkeeper, and ageing first choice centre back in Laurent Koscielny, and two veteran stars in forward positions on dwindling contracts.
+They currently have an ageing goalkeeper, an ageing first choice centre back in Laurent Koscielny, and two veteran stars in forward positions on dwindling contracts.
 Essentially, in terms of win now world class players in their prime, we’re looking at next to nothing come May.
 Therefore, we must look at current assets who have a chance of being contributors to the next great Arsenal side.
 Hector Bellerin certainly fills that category at right back.
 Come summer, could it be time to accelerate the development of centre half prospect Rob Holding?
 I would expect a young left back to be on Arsenal’s agenda, with Monreal likely heading for the door.
 A decision will have to be made regarding Wilshere’s next contract, the next six months will be pivotal for him.
 Can Ramsey be trusted to reach his potential?
 Does Granit Xhaka count as a genuine building block?
 Is Alex Iwobi ready for a bigger role?
 I can’t imagine Coquelin or Elneny playing much of a role in Arsenal’s next title challenge.
 You’d think it is time to move on from Theo Walcott, who is currently a non-factor.
 Giroud also seems to fit that of a different time line, a more win-now centric squad player.
 He himself may be getting frustrated at the lack of opportunities.
-Moving him whilst he still offers value and bringing in/promoting a young forward to back up Lacazette in a move similar to Dom Solanke at Liverpool seems logical.
+Moving him whilst he still offers value and bringing in/promoting a young forward to back up Lacazette in a move similar to Dom Solanke’s arrival at Liverpool seems logical.

 It could be a long way back for Arsenal.
 The possibility of a full scale rebuild lies ahead, from the manager to players alike.
 A lot of player evaluation, both internally and externally will take place.
 Tough decisions will need to be made.
 Do they accept time out of the top four to develop a new, younger side?
 Are they aggressive this transfer window to try get back in to the picture?
 There a lot of variables still to go before these decisions are made, most notably their finishing league position come May.
 The season is far from over.
 That said, the narrative surrounding Arsenal this next six months is one worth following.
 Their future is heading in to murky waters at best.
 Their team is trending down.
 Questions need to be answered.
 Do we know which route they should take?
 No. But they can’t do nothing.